 Strong bullets

-• Implemented individualized behavior intervention plans for 15 clients, resulting in a 40% reduction in maladaptive behaviors within 6 months
+Implemented individualized behavior intervention plans for 12 clients with autism spectrum disorder, resulting in 78% reduction in challenging behaviors within 6 months as documented through daily data collection.

 Weak bullets